Eating Disorder Treatment for Children and Teens

 Groups for Children and Teens with Eating Disorders

-We know that supporting a teen or a child with an eating disorder can be extremely challenging for parents and that is why we have created some additional resources including our popular groups:
+We know that supporting a teen or a child with an eating disorder can be extremely challenging for parents.
+As a result, we have created additional resources including our popular groups:

 All of the therapies outlined above can be provided online to families anywhere in California or in our offices in Los Angeles.
 Please reach out to learn more or to schedule an intake.
 We also accept several insurances.